 - A Class M2 license allows you to operate motorized bicycles, a bicycle with an attached motor, and mopeds.

-When looking at the M1 vs. M2 motorcycle license, you’ll need to pursue the first one if you want to ride a traditional motorcycle.
-The M2 option is more for low-speed options or bikes that come with pedals and use an attached motor for extra speed.
+When looking at the M1 vs. M2 motorcycle license, you must pursue the first one if you want to ride a traditional motorcycle.
+The M2 option is more for low-speed or bikes with pedals and an attached motor for extra speed.

 Can You Ride a Motorcycle with a Permit in California?

-Anyone under the age of 21 must hold a motorcycle instruction permit for at least six months before being allowed to apply for a Class M1 or a Class M2 license.
+Anyone under 21 must hold a motorcycle instruction permit for at least six months before being allowed to apply for a Class M1 or a Class M2 license.
 You must be at least 15.5 years old to have a permit issued.

 California motorcycle permit restrictions include an expiration date.
 It is valid for 12 months after being issued.